-Save a Friend began as a result of the efforts of Dr. Henry White, a veterinarian practicing in the Toronto area, and Claudia Bohorquez.
-A group of committed local adopters formed this small-scale rescue to help bring other deserving dogs to Canada, to promote animal welfare more generally, and to support the efforts of Salva un Amigo in Colombia.
+Save a Friend began as a result of the efforts of a group of committed local adopters in Toronto, who formed this small-scale rescue to help improve the lives of dogs in the Bogota area of Colombia through a group there called Salva un Amigo, to bring some deserving dogs to Canada, and to promote animal welfare more generally in Colombia.

+We incorporated as a not-for-profit in Ontario in 2014.
+Since then, we have found loving and responsible families for more than 200 Colombian dogs in Canada.
 Our Canadian volunteers know that we cannot save all of these dogs and find them loving homes in Canada – that's not our objective – but every life saved makes a difference.
-Moreover, our success stories serve as an example.
-Our Canadian dogs are ambassadors for responsible pet ownership and the local "adopt, don't buy" movement in Colombia.
-They are living proof that these animals are not disposable – it is possible to adopt a stray, save a friend, and live happily ever after!
+And our Canadian success stories serve as an example: they are ambassadors for responsible pet ownership and the local "adopt, don't shop" movement in Colombia -- and living proof that these animals are not disposable – it is possible to adopt a stray, save a friend, and live happily ever after!

 Many volunteers fight daily for these dogs and their right to live and be loved.
 Hopefully, the statistics will change one day.
 All we can do in the meantime is share our story, and keep saving one dog at a time.